 Then suddenly, it hit me.

-Raj had killed himself.
-I wasn’t going to see him again.
+I was never going to see Raj again.
 I could have – just 48 hours before.
-All I had to do was drive a mere 15 minutes away from home.
+All I had to do was take a 15-minute drive.
 Perhaps I would have sensed something was wrong with him.
-Maybe I would have said the right thing.
+And I would have said the right thing.
 At the very least, he could have said goodbye.

-Unable to gather these thoughts, I sat down, in front of the door.
+Unable to gather these thoughts, I sat down in front of the door.
 I broke down in a way that I had never before.
-I spent the rest of the night, shaking like a paper boat in the rain.
+I spent the rest of the night, trembling and listening to songs that used to make me cry in college.

-I took a day off from work the next day and went birding early in the morning.
-As dramatic as it sounds, it felt as though the birds were mourning for him too.
-Apart from the regulars – Black Drongos, Red-Whiskered Bulbuls, a few Pelicans, and Storks – there were hardly any others in Vedanthangal.
+I took off from work the next day and went birding early in the morning.
+Apart from the regulars – Black Drongos, Red-Whiskered Bulbuls, a few Pelicans, and Openbill Storks – there were hardly any birds in Vedanthangal.